 Before each conference, you have to fill out certain forms which are described below.

-Each party must also confirm they will be in court and show which portions of the material the judge should review by completing and filing a Form 14C: Confirmation Form by 2pm 2 days before the Conference.
+Each party must also confirm they will be in court and show which portions of the material the judge should review by completing and filing a Form 17F: Confirmation of Conference by 2pm 3 days before the Conference.
 You should complete the Confirmation Form carefully, noting the specific issues that you want the Court to address (for example custody, access and child support) and the specific materials that the judge should read (for example the Case Conference Brief and your Financial Statement at Tab 6 of the Continuing Record).
 You must also accurately estimate the time that you need for your conference in your Confirmation Form.

 You can send your Confirmation Form to the Court by fax.
 If you and your ex-partner don’t send your Confirmation Forms to Court on time, the conference may be cancelled.